ktekinay/Kaju/README.md

 ### About 64-bit

 Kaju will allow you to specify 64-bit versions for Windows and Linux.
-If available, and if the `UpdateChecker.Allow32bitTo64bitUpdates` is `True`, the users of your 32-bit version will be given the option to upgrade to the next version as 64-bit.
+If available, and if the `UpdateChecker.Allow32bitTo64bitUpdates` is `True`, the users of your 32-bit version will be given the option to upgrade to the next version as 64-bit. *But* see <a href='#warning64bit'>the warning above</a> in that case.

 ## The CLI Admin App